JeremiahJRRoss/searchgoat-jupyter/README.md

  - There are legal compliance and governance requirements
  - There are security requirements
  - There are privacy requirements
- - Data available Cribl Search may not be suitable for the platform you are pulling that data into.
+ - Data available to Cribl Search may not be suitable for the platform you are pulling that data into.
 Think about it before you do it.

 Use this tool with great discretion and always be mindful of your security posture.
 Don't just trust, verify!